Thanks for visiting - 2023 marks our 20th anniversary!

 Your spouse or your children?
 If they do "this," you do "that."

-Sometimes you are able to stop yourself from an automatic reaction.
-Most of the time, however, everything unfolds without a lot of input from you: situation, thoughts, feelings, emotions, urges, actions and reactions.
+Sometimes you are able to stop yourself from getting caught up in this process.
+Most of the time, however, it unfolds without a lot of input from you: experience, feelings, intentions, thoughts and emotions, actions and reactions, emotional turmoil.

 With awareness, however, you learn to see the process unfold more clearly.
 You can slow it down, and mindfully examine it:

 "Here is a situation, here are feelings about it, here's what those feelings normally lead to: will it be beneficial to me if I go down that same old path?
 What will the result be if I take the bait my mind is dangling?
 Maybe I can do something different.
 Is there more skillful actions I can take...is there a better way to handle things?
 Can I 'let it be as it is,' and move on with my day?
 Can I let thoughts and emotions pass (the same as they came), and not get caught up in them?"

 Awareness helps you realize your actions and reactions don't have to be automatic.
 Instead, you can create

 S - P - A - C - E.

 And, this space allows you to see you don't have to be at the mercy of the next feeling or thought, emotion, and urge that pops into your head.

 This is how your break out of conditioned behavior and habitual actions and reactions.
 This is how you learn to respond instead of react.